moamlrh/Ecommerce-WebApi/README.md

 #### Ecommerce Application has been made using Asp.net core 8 WebApi with Clean Architecture and The Best Practices.

-## Technologies/Principles, Patterns and external libraries used
+## Technologies / Principles, Patterns and external libraries used

 - Asp.net core webapi 8
 - Entity framewrok 8